Interested in best wine tasting in Belgrade?

 Vladimir has carefully selected six Serbian wines.
 The sequence of tasting and the food pairing is very intentional.
 It lets you feel these wines at their fullest, and challenges some of the wine stereotypes.

 Start with Sauvignon blanc that subtly awakens your senses, with paired cold cuts and cheese.
-Every next glass is a bit stronger.
+Every successive glass is a bit stronger.

-What follows is a rare opportunity to taste rose made of Merlot and not of some watery whites that were colored.
+What follows is a rare opportunity to taste rose made of Merlot and not of some colored watery whites.

 Then the unique Cabernet Sauvignon, so good it did not have to lay in barrels, robust and royal on its own, the one you grow fond of the more you know it.
 Not found elsewhere easily, produced only by two bold wineries in Serbia, only for true wine lovers.

 The climax comes with the Merlot barrique that laid in oak barrels.
-And for the challenge of stereotypes, this prestigious wine is paired with chicken with gorgonzola sauce, to counter that old notion of great reds pair well only with red meat and game.
+And for the challenge of stereotypes, this prestigious wine is paired with chicken with gorgonzola sauce, to counter that old notion that great reds pair only with red meat and game.

-For the happy ending, the sweet surrender comes with the sweet white ladies’ favourite.
+The sweet surrender at the end comes with the sweet white ladies’ favorite.
 The sweetness of this Traminer Sauvignon blanc comes from the very exact timing of the late vintage.

 So, six glasses later, you are a member of a club, richer for this unique intimate experience of wine.